Kim-Kristin/regularization_xAI_LDGAN/README.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```

-After your environment it setup, run the main.py file to start the experiment.
+After your environment it setup, run the main.py to start the experiment.